tauimonen/library-app-project/README.md

 - Add Configurarions to our application
 - Create new Security Routes & Navigation Login/Logout (OAuth 2.0 API)

+## Security

+- Create localhost.conf
+- Generate key and self-signed certificate with OpenSSL
+- Place the .env file
+- Change HTTP -> HTTPS and add "set HTTPS=true" to the start script
+- When deploying the application change the certificate to the one provided by the hosting service

 ## Containerization

 Create Dockerfiles and Docker-compose file for containerization.